hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.
 **Describe your setting, players, activity and goals here.**

-- This interaction is happening in a kitchen.
+- The setting is in a kitchen or a bathroom, in front of a sink
-- Players are any humans in the kitchen, kid are okay!
+- Anyone who wants to wash their hands -- preferably only one person is in front of the sink
-- Actors are not necessarily interacting with each other.
+- The actor is washing their hands in the sink
-- Actors are wondering when the rice they cooked is ready.
+- The goal is to wash hands for longer than 30 seconds! (alternatively this could be done with brushing teeth for over 3 minutes)

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.
 **Include a picture of your storyboard here**